On the geometry of symmetry breaking inequalities: Introduction

-In this article, we are interested in understanding \emph{fundamental domains} of a given group $G$, which are sets that break all the symmetries of $G$.
-Ideally, a fundamental domain $F$ contains a unique representative per $G$-orbit.
+In this article, we are interested in understanding \emph{fundamental domains} of a given finite group $G$, which are minimal, closed and convex symmetry breaking sets for $G$.
+Ideally, a closed symmetry breaking set $F$ contains a unique representative per $G$-orbit.
 However, such a set does not necessarily exist for every group.
-Instead, a fundamental domain $F$ only contains a unique representative for $G$-orbits that intersect $F$ in its interior, while it can contain one or more representatives of a $G$-orbit intersecting its border.
-Despite this, $F$ is an (inclusion-wise) minimal close symmetry breaking set, that is, any proper closed subset of $F$ leaves some $G$-orbit unrepresented.
-Hence, in some sense, $F$ breaks all symmetries of $G$.
-Moreover, a given symmetry group can admit inherently different fundamental domains.
+Instead, a fundamental domain $F$ only contains a unique representative for $G$-orbits that intersect $F$ in its interior, while it can contain one or more representatives of a $G$-orbit intersecting its boundary.
+Despite this, $F$ is a minimal closed symmetry breaking set, as any proper closed subset of $F$ leaves some $G$-orbit unrepresented.
+On the other hand, a given symmetry group can admit inherently different fundamental domains.
 While all fundamental domains for finite orthogonal groups, including permutation groups (the main focus when considering mixed integer linear programs), are polyhedral cones, their polyhedral structure and complexity might differ greatly.

 Our long term and ambitious goal is to understand the tension (and potential trade-offs) between the symmetry breaking effectiveness and the complexity of fundamental domains.
-The complexity can be measured in several ways: from the sizes of the coefficients in their matrix description, their number of facets, or even their extension complexity.
+The complexity can be measured in several ways: from the sizes of the coefficients in its matrix description, the number of facets, or even its extension complexity.
 On the other hand, the symmetry breaking effectiveness is related to the number of representatives that each orbit contains.
-Hence, the border of a fundamental domain, which can contain overrepresented $G$-orbits, becomes problematic in particular if our points of interest (e.g., binary points in a binary integer program) can lie within it.
+Hence, the boundary of a fundamental domain, which can contain overrepresented $G$-orbits, becomes problematic, in particular if our points of interest (e.g., binary points in a binary integer program) can lie within it.

 More precisely, we contribute to the following essential questions: (i) Which groups admit fundamental domains in $\mathbb{R}^n$ with $\text{poly}(n)$ facets? (ii) What is the structure of these facets? (iii) Which algorithmic methods can we use to construct different fundamental domains? (iv) Which fundamental domains contain unique representatives for every orbit?